Internal Medicine Residency Curriculum

 - Pulmonary and Critical Care

-Inpatient elective rotations daily schedule: Your daily schedule begins between 8 – 9 AM and ends at 4 – 5 PM Monday – Friday.
-Residents are expected to see consults on their own to develop history and physical exam skills, clinical reasoning skills and differential diagnoses.
-Residents have the opportunity to attend noon conferences for didactics while on these rotations.
+Inpatient elective rotations daily schedule: Your daily schedule begins between 8 and 9 AM and ends at 4 to 5 PM Monday through Friday.
+Residents are expected to see consults on their own to develop history and physical exam skills, clinical reasoning and differential diagnoses.
+Residents attend noon conferences while on these rotations.

 Inpatient Elective Rotations at Loyola Medical Center

-We are proud to be a community-based program separate from Loyola’s main campus, but our residents benefit from the unique opportunity to rotate through electives at the main campus.
-This allows them to gain additional experience in specialized patient care and exposure to complex pathophysiology.
+We are proud to be a community-based program separate from Loyola’s main campus, and our residents benefit from the unique opportunity to rotate through electives at the main Loyola Medical Center.
+Residents gain additional experience in specialized patient care and exposure to complex pathophysiology.

-For example, our residents can engage in Cardiology rotations, where they encounter advanced cardiovascular cases and work alongside experts in the field, enhancing their understanding of both routine and complex cardiac conditions.
+For example, on cardiology rotations at Loyola, residents encounter advanced cardiovascular cases and work alongside experts in the field, enhancing their understanding of routine and complex cardiac conditions.
 This blend of community-based training with tertiary care exposure equips our residents with a well-rounded clinical skill set.

 - Cardiology